I’d Love To Be Your Coach

 My Professional Affiliations

-As a member of the International Coach Federation (ICF) and the National Association of Productivity and Organizing Professionals (NAPO) I am bound by their Codes of Ethics.
+As a member of the International Coaching Federation (ICF) and the National Association of Productivity and Organizing Professionals (NAPO) I am bound by their Codes of Ethics.
 I participate in their educational offerings, attend conferences, and network with peers so that I can grow my knowledge and better support you.
-I’m also a member of ICF Michigan, and a former board member of NAPO Michigan.
+I’m also a member of ICF Michigan and a former board member of NAPO Michigan.